MDCC - Standard Functions for PBT

 The following essential requirements provide descriptions of basic cognitive, sensory, affective, and psychomotor requirements for successful Phlebotomy program completion.
 Applicants and students who cannot meet one or more of the requirements will be considered on an individual basis in terms of whether reasonable modification/accommodation can be made.
 Reasonable accommodations will be examined in accordance with the Americans With Disabilities Act (ADA) as well as the Essential Requirements for Admission and Progression.

-In order to successfully complete Phlebotomy and perform phlebotomy duties, an applicant/student must be able to meet the following Essential Observation Requirements:
+In order to successfully complete Phlebotomy and perform phlebotomy duties, an applicant/student must be able to meet the following requirements:

-• Vision – The Phlebotomy Technician student must be able to read test order requisitions, discriminate colors, and record information.
+• Read test order requisitions, discriminate colors, and record information

 For further information, contact